 In 2007, Splashtown USA doubled in size.
 The park also opened the new Mammoth and Tornado water slides.
 The Tornado is exclusive to the park in Northern New England.
-The following year, the park opened a new arcade near the Bumper Cars.

 In 2008, the park opened its first redemption arcade, The Dragon’s Lair.

 In 2009, the Galaxi coaster, a mainstay at the park for 30 years, was replaced with the Wild Mouse.
 The new coaster is the largest family-steel coaster in Maine.